mathis-r/Mathis-R/README.md

 # Hello there
 - 👀 I’m interested in all about technology
-- 🌱 I’m currently learning C and python
+- 🌱 I’m currently learning C, shell scripting and python

 ---